ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 - Generic signatures have changed.
 Do not explicitly pass generics.
 - Still deprecated, use the new `zipWith`.
+- `zip` operators will no longer iterate provided iterables "as needed", instead the iterables will be treated as push-streams just like they would be everywhere else in RxJS.
+This means that passing an endless iterable will result in the thread locking up, as it will endlessly try to read from that iterable.
+This puts us in-line with all other Rx implementations.
+To work around this, it is probably best to use `map` or some combination of `map` and `zip`.
+For example, `zip(source$, iterator)` could be `source$.pipe(map(value => [value, iterator.next().value]))`.

 ## New Features